austral/specification/src/appendix/glossary.md

 ### Special Form ### {#g:special-form}

-A list with special evaluation rules.
+A form with special evaluation rules.
 The first element of a special form is a SPECIALOP.

 ### Special Operator ### {#g:special-operator}